 - DRAIN and RINSE the beans.
 This is super important- the liquid the black beans may cause digestive unpleasantness when ingested.
 Draining and rinsing them well will help make sure they’re more easily digestible.

-- Use lots of salt.
+- Use salt.
 The amount will depend on whether the canned beans you use have added salt or not, so make sure you taste them when you’re done.
 If it seems like it’s lacking something, add a little more salt to see if that helps.

 - Use onions, fresh cilantro, and lime juice for added flavor.
 Lime and lemon juice has a similar purpose as salt when added to foods- it brings out the flavors of the ingredient you are using.
 These ingredients add fresh flavor to the beans that compliment their natural deliciousness!

 - When cooking the beans in some water, leave it uncovered.
 This will allow the liquid to reduce and have more concentrated flavor and better texture.